Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 FileUsage = 1

-If you haven't got an ODBC driver in odbcinst.ini you need to check the Easysoft product installation found or installed unixODBC.
+If you haven't got an ODBC driver in odbcinst.ini, you need to check whether the Easysoft product installation found or installed unixODBC.

-Check your SYSTEM odbc.ini file for the DSN to test.
-If your SYSTEM odbc.ini file does not contain a DSN you will need to create one - see instructions that come with the Easysoft ODBC driver you are using usually found in /usr/local/easysoft/DRIVER/docs.
+Check your odbc.ini file for the DSN to test.
+If your system odbc.ini file does not contain a DSN, create one.
+(Refer your Easysoft ODBC driver documentation.)

-where DSN is the name of your DSN and database_username and database_password are the login information for your database.
+where DSN is the name of your DSN.

 This should successfully connect to your database and provide a prompt at which you can type in SQL.
-If it doesn't then there are a number of possibilities and you should:
+If it doesn't:

-• Check you've set any necessary environment variables like ORACLE_HOME, LD_LIBRARY_PATH etc (see the manual for the Easysoft ODBC driver you are using).
+• Check you've set any necessary environment variables.
+For example, ORACLE_HOME or LD_LIBRARY_PATH.
+(Refer to the manual for the Easysoft ODBC driver you're using.)

-A few common problems are listed in Appendix B: Common problems accessing your DSN
+A few common problems are listed in Appendix A: Common problems when accessing your DSN

-Until this works there is no point in continuing with these instructions.
-DBD::ODBC is just like isql, it is another application using ODBC, so if isql does not work, DBD::ODBC won't either.
+There's no point in continuing with these instructions until you have a DSN you can connect to.
+DBD::ODBC is just like isql, it's another application using ODBC, so if isql does not work, DBD::ODBC won't either.

 2. Unpack DBD-ODBC.

-4. Read the README accompanying the DBD:ODBC distribution.
+4. Read the README that's included in the DBD:ODBC distribution.
 You must define and export the following environment variables:

-NOTE: If you want to use Unicode on UNIX with DBD::ODBC you need to add the -u switch when running the Makefile.PL e.g., perl Makefile.PL -u.
+Note If you want to use Unicode on Linux or UNIX with DBD::ODBC, include the -u switch when running the Makefile.PL.
+For example, perl Makefile.PL -u.
 On Windows, DBD::ODBC currently defaults to using Unicode.
-For Unicode support on any platform in Perl you will need at least Perl 5.8.1.
-Use perl --version to see what version of Perl you have installed.
-For information about Unicode support in DBD::ODBC, see the DBD::ODBC documentation and changes log.
+For Unicode support on any platform in Perl, you need at least Perl 5.8.1.
+Use perl --version to find out what version of Perl you have installed.
+For information about Unicode support in DBD::ODBC, refer to the DBD::ODBC documentation and changes log.

-7. Make sure the database user you are using can create tables in the database as the DBD::ODBC test creates a test table.
+7. Make sure the database user you're using can create tables in the database as the DBD::ODBC test creates a test table.

-You may at this stage get errors like:
+At this stage, you may get errors like:

 install_driver(ODBC) failed: Can't load